Wrongful Death Attorney Atlanta

 Author: J. Blake Ledbetter, Partner, Conoscienti & Ledbetter

-Mr. Ledbetter specializes in civil litigation in metropolitan Atlanta, Georgia, and possesses vast experience in wrongful death lawsuits.
-Mr. Ledbetter was recognized as a SuperLawyers Rising Star in 2018 and 2019 in the area of Civil Litigation.
-Published on July 25, 2018, last updated on May 16, 2019.
+Mr. Ledbetter is an experienced wrongful death lawyer in Atlanta.
+Mr. Ledbetter was recognized as a SuperLawyers Rising Star in 2018 and 2019 in the area of Civil Litigation in Atlanta.
+Published on July 25, 2018, last updated on November 14, 2019.

 Each state like Georgia has a civil “wrongful death statute,” or collection of statutes, which establish the procedures for bringing wrongful death lawsuits.

 Wrongful death in Georgia is a cause of action created by statute, which means that it is governed by a law passed by the legislature.
-A claim for wrongful death may be brought if there’s a death arising from the negligent, reckless, deliberate, or criminal activities by a different individual, business, or company.
+A claim for wrongful death in Atlanta may be brought if there’s a death arising from the negligent, reckless, deliberate, or criminal activities by a different individual, medical care provider, business, or company.

 The office of Conoscienti and Ledbetter is exactly the kind of legal team you want on your side when you’re filing a wrongful death lawsuit in Atlanta.
 They are considered experts in the field, and wrongful death is one of their primary practice areas.

 What Is Wrongful Death?
-An Atlanta Wrongful Death Lawyer Explains
+An Atlanta Lawyer Explains

 A death can qualify as wrongful death when the person dies due to accident, negligence, or malpractice.
 Here are some common instances that, if they result in death, could lead to legal consequences such as a wrongful death lawsuit: